-Critical Accounting Policies and Significant Judgements and Estimates statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, costs and expenses.
+Critical Accounting Policies and Significant Judgements and Estimates

+This Management's Discussion and Analysis of Financial Condition and Results of Operations is based on our financial statements, which are prepared in accordance with US GAAP.
+The preparation of our financial statements requires us to make estimates, assumptions and judgments that affect the reported amounts of assets, liabilities, costs and expenses.
 We base our estimates and assumptions on historical experience and other factors that we believe to be reasonable under the circumstances.
 We evaluate our estimates and assumptions on an ongoing basis.
-Our actual results may differ from these estimates.
+Our actual results may differ from these estimates